zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 Notes:
     * the deployment commands below will try to setup and run `dcld` systemd service on Ubuntu
     * that will require `sudo` for a user
-    * in case non-Ubuntu system these steps will be scipped so you would need to take case about
+    * in case non-Ubuntu system these steps will be scipped so you would need to take care about

 ## Deployment